What’s the difference between the models of AyrMesh Hub?

 The AyrMesh Hub2x2 and AyrMesh Hub2T are the current models of the AyrMesh Hub, introduced in 2018 – the differences between them are, briefly:

 - The Hub2x2 is a 2×2 802.11n access point, which delivers outstanding range and high bandwidth – at least twice what previous versions of the Hub did.
-Hub2x2s should be placed a mile or less apart for maximum bandwidth.
+They work exactly the same as the Hub2T, and we recommend them highly for situations where they are running on wall power (e.g. as a Gateway Hub)

-- The Hub2T is a 1×1 access point, which optimizes range over bandwidth.
-Hub2Ts can be placed a little over 2.5 miles apart.
+- The Hub2T is a 1×1 access point, which optimizes power usage over bandwidth.
 The Hub2T also uses much less power than the Hub2x2 (~4 Watts vs. ~8 watts).

 The Hub2n is the previous-generation AyrMesh Hub, with a smaller antenna and a little more transmit power.
 It was introduced in 2013 and discontinued in 2018.
 The Hub2n, Hub2T, and Hub2x2 can all be used together – they all use standard 802.11s meshing.
 The Hub2n has performance similar to the Hub2T, although the Hub2T’s larger antenna and better power efficiency make it an altogether better Hub.